texdiaz/curriculum/03-javascript/1. Basic programming and devtools/3. Conditional operators + Case statements, Data types [Bools]/homework/extra-kahoot.md

 # Quiz(little-kahoot)

-- Create one program that show any question and before calculate correct answer.
+- Create a program that shows the following questions to the user.
-The user has score.
+- The user should start with 0 points.
-- When the user write a correct answer you add 100 points.
+- If the user answers a question correctly, add 100 points to their score.
-- when he write a incorrect answer you subtract 100 points.
+- If the user answers incorrectly, substract 100 points from their score.
-- When the user finish show the score.
+- Once the user has answered all the 5 questions, display the final score.

 Questions Example:

-1. question: "What data type is a logical data type that can have only the values true or false?" correct answer: "boolean".

-2. question: "What is the result of 5 % 2 in javascript?"
-correct answer: "1".
+1. Question: "What is the name of the character played by Johnny Depp in the Pirates of the Caribbean film series?" correct answer: "Jack Sparrow".

+2. question: "How many books has the Harry Potter saga" correct answer: "7".

-3. question: "What operator returns a string indicating the type of the unevaluated operand?" correct answer: "typeof".
+3. question: "What are the first four digits of Pi?" correct answer: "3.1415".

-4. question: "What data type is an array of characters?" correct answer: "string".
+4. question: "How many countries are there in the world?" correct answer: "195".

-5. question: "What is the result of console.log(!true)?" correct answer: "false".
+5. question: "Who's the current president of the UN?" correct answer: "María Fernanda Espinosa Garcés".